matorblal-byte/ArchipelagoGD2/README.md

 This is a currently unofficial and unfinished mod that adds support for Geometry Dash in the [Archipelago MultiWorld Randomizer](https://archipelago.gg/).

-It uses a (currently outdated) [fork](https://github.com/Tiago1257/APCpp-gd) of N00byKing's [APCpp](https://github.com/N00byKing/APCpp) which switches to static linking, for better use with the Geode SDK.
+It uses a [fork](https://github.com/matorblal=byte/APCpp-gd) of N00byKing's [APCpp](https://github.com/N00byKing/APCpp) which switches to static linking, for better use with the Geode SDK.

-The also unfinished and very broken code for the .apworld can be found [here](https://github.com/Tiago1257/Archipelago).
+The also unfinished code for the .apworld can be found [here](https://github.com/matorblal-byte/Archipelago).

 ## Special Thanks:
 - [N00byKing](https://github.com/N00byKing) - APCpp and general help with Archipelago